 Santa Monica Place epitomizes thinking “outside the box”—removing its roof was the first step toward its radical transformation.
 On the ground level, an elliptical design shapes its signature element, the “Grand Plaza”.
 And above the Grand Plaza, two levels of retail have offset orientation to maximize sunlight throughout the property.
 Santa Monica Place now offers a lifestyle experience that reflects the culture and character of Santa Monica.

 See how our projects live after we leave

-Using green-building strategy to renovate the Gehry-designed mall was a natural fit—aesthetically, functionally, and culturally.
+Using green-building strategy to renovate the mall was a natural fit—aesthetically, functionally, and culturally.
 Especially given the context of its seaside community, the Santa Monica Place redevelopment invigorated an environmental consciousness that put becoming LEED Certified within reach.
 Becoming LEED Gold Certified is a top-of-mind achievement that distinguishes this property—underscoring its transformation from a bunker-like enclosed mall into an open-air commercial plaza.

 2013 VIVA Design & Development Award International Council of Shopping Centers